List of sports rivalries in Hungary: Borsod–Abaúj–Zemplén County derby

 Diósgyőr are the most successful club of Borsod county (and the entire North-East of Hungary), having won 12 second division titles, 2 Hungarian cups and a leaguecup.
 Mezőkövesd were founded in 1979, and reached the first division for the first time in 2013.
-A widespread chant which can be heard during any DVTK fixture, especially during the Borsod-county derby, which goes:"Borsod-county is red and white", referring to the colors of the team.
+A widespread chant which can be heard during any DVTK fixture, especially during the Borsod-county derby, which goes:"Borsod-county is red and white", referring to the colours of the team.